rust-lang/surveys/surveys/2021-annual-survey/questions.md

 ### How welcome do you feel when interacting with the Rust community in the following ways?

-- other social media (twitter, facebook, other sites 'outside' core Rust, e.g., r/programming, HN - TODO one or two answers)
-- rust-lang GH
+- rust-lang GitHub organization
+- Rust community GitHub projects
-- other GH Rust project
+- internals.rust-lang.org, Rust Discord, or Rust Zulip
-- Zulip/internals/Discord
-- users/stack overflow
+- users.rust-lang.org, Rust questions on stack overflow
 - r/rust
+- other social media (Twitter, Facebook, WeChat, and other sites 'outside' the Rust project, e.g., r/programming, Hacker News)
 - Rust conferences
 - Local Rust events, e.g., meetups